Burgas: industrial hub at the seaside

 “Ambitious and effective action by a municipal authority with the vision, conviction and commitment to direct its financial, communicative and legislative resources to a concerted, long-term and incremental programme that has made the city a national and international leader in implementing energy efficiency and sustainable energy measures.”

 – Tom Henfrey & Duncan Crowley, Transformative Cities evaluation committee

 About the author:

 Ivaylo Trendafilov has a Masters in International Business and Management and is currently Chief Expert and Programmes Directorate in the Department for Territorial Cooperation in the municipality’s European Policies and Programmes Directorate.
 Trendafilov identifies appropriate programmes and project financing opportunities, maintains a register and permanent contact with local non-governmental organisations and participates in approving, preparing and implementing projects for the municipality of Burgas.

 This blog article was co-created by Josephine Valeske and is part of the mPOWER blog series in which cities and towns share how they are building better energy futures.
-Read the original article on municipalpower.org.
+The article was originally published on https://municipalpower.org/.